Business Foundations for Engineers Graduate Certificate

 What You'll Learn

-While a Duke student, you’ll interact with faculty and fellow students through our distance learning technology, which includes:
+While a Duke online student, you’ll interact with faculty and fellow students through our distance learning technology, which includes:

-- Virtual onboarding and online welcome to Duke
+• Virtual onboarding and online welcome to Duke

-- Asynchronous, high-definition streaming of class video
+• Asynchronous, high-definition streaming of class video

-- Practical, relevant course content
+• Practical, relevant course content

 510: Marketing

 This course examines core concepts in marketing and marketing-oriented management.
-It develops competence in the use of modern marketing techniques and their application in the design, development, and commercialization of new products and services in rapidly changing markets.
-The class combines lecture and cases, many of which focus on technology-based products and services.
+It develops competence in modern marketing techniques and their application in the design, development, and commercialization of new products and services in rapidly changing markets.
+The class combines lectures and cases, many of which focus on technology-based products and services.
 Students learn the frameworks for analyzing market opportunities and product potential.
 Other topics include consumer behavior, product management, pricing strategies, direct and online selling, branding, channel management, and promotions.
 3 credits.
 (Fall Semester)

 520: Intellectual Property, Business Law, and Entrepreneurship